CORRECTIVE PLASTIC SURGERY

 Like the salesman who believes he can’t let you leave the lot without buying a car, some surgeons believe they must do everything in the face at one time, or they might lose the opportunity.
 Likewise, sometimes the plan for doing “one surgery all at once to fix everything” is pressed by the patient.
 However, it is essential to remember that the entire face and head are parts of a continuum.
 Moving the brows or forehead, altering the nose, tightening the neck, jawline, or face all impact the eyelids with a multiplicative rather than additive effect.
 Further, things may look very different to the surgeon when a person is lying on their back during surgery compared to how they look under the influences of gravity when the internal suspending sutures eventually dissolve.

 At Plastic Eye Surgery Associates, our physicians have earned a strong international reputation for extraordinary excellence in their field.
 Drs.
 Patrinely, Soparkar, and Murdock are highly skilled and experienced surgeons who have developed numerous novel techniques now commonly used among oculoplastic and plastic surgeons throughout the world.

 Plastic Surgery is both a science and an art.
 Gathering and analyzing data from our nearly 150,000 procedures and carefully reviewing the complications of others provides the framework for the science that helps us constantly improve our techniques and outcomes.
 Listening carefully to each patient’s unique goals and customizing every single surgery is part of the art.

-If you would like to consult with Dr. Patrinely, Dr. Soparkar, or Dr. Murdock about a plastic surgery procedure, contact us.
+If you would like to consult with Dr. Patrinely and Dr. Soparkar about a plastic surgery procedure, contact us.
 We have offices in Sugar Land and The Woodlands in Texas and Pensacola, and Destin in Florida to serve you.